What Is Debt Consolidation and Do I Need to Do It?

 It May Cost You Less Money in the Long Run

 If you’re looking into a debt consolidation loan, make sure it has a lower interest rate than the combined rates of your current loans.
 Because what you owe on interest rates can rack up significantly over time, getting as low a rate as possible will end up costing you less money in the long run.
 This is particularly useful if you’ve maxed out a high-interest credit card, for example.

 Debt Consolidation Loans Affect Your Credit

 While debt consolidation can save you money, it might negatively impact your credit score.
 The problem with having a low credit rating is that it can make it more difficult to take out a mortgage or any other loans that could contribute to big life milestones.

 To start, any hard inquiries made by a lender on your credit information can make up to a five-point deduction on your score.
 On top of that, once you’ve used your loan to pay off your credit cards, there’s nothing stopping you from using them again and gathering more debt on top of what you have—again, lowering your score.
 Lastly, not meeting your monthly payments could also affect your score.
 With all your debt consolidated, each individual payment would be larger, which could make it harder to catch up if you fall behind.

 Whether debt consolidation feels like the right plan for you or not, it’s important for you to have an achievable plan for your finances.
-At Citadel, we work hard with our customers to tackle their debt.
-Contact us or explore our a personal loan options today.
+At Citadel, we get to know our members' unique situations and goals, so we can offer helpful solutions.
+Contact us to speak with an expert, or explore our personal loan or home equity options today.